ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 ## Configuring styling tools

-Among other formatting options, table and cell styling tools allow users to create tables with colorful backgrounds and borders.
-These colors can be easily picked using color palettes in the **"Table properties"** and **"Cell properties"** pop-ups.
-To help users choose the right colors for the content, the color palettes can be pre-configured, like in the editor below:
+Table and cell styling tools let you create tables with colorful backgrounds and borders.
+These colors can be easily picked using color palettes in the table properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-properties.svg Table properties} and cell properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-cell-properties.svg Cell properties} pop-ups.
+To help users choose the right colors for the content, you can pre-configure such color palettes, like in the editor below:

 {@snippet features/table-styling-colors}

-With the selection inside any table cell, use the **"Table properties"** and **"Cell properties"** buttons in the toolbar to inspect available styling and color options.
+With the selection inside any table cell, use the table properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-properties.svg Table properties} and cell properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-cell-properties.svg Cell properties} buttons in the toolbar to check available styling and color options.

 ### Customizing color palettes